Cheap Thrills: Effective Amortized Optimization Using Inexpensive Labels: Experimental details

 where $\cN$, $\cE$, and $\cG$ denote the sets of buses, branches, and generators, respectively; $p^\mathrm{g}$ and $q^\mathrm{g}$ represent the active and reactive generation powers; $p^\mathrm{f}$ and $ q^\mathrm{f}$ ($p^\mathrm{t}$ and $ q^\mathrm{t}$) denote the active and reactive power flows in the forward (reverse) direction; and $v$ and $\theta$ denote the voltage magnitude and angle.
 The network parameters $g^\mathrm{ff}, g^\mathrm{ft}, g^\mathrm{tf}, g^\mathrm{tt}$ and $b^\mathrm{ff}, b^\mathrm{ft}, b^\mathrm{tf}, b^\mathrm{tt}$ are obtained from the admittance matrix of the system.
 In addition, $\overline{S}$ denotes the apparent power flow limit, while $\underline{\Delta \theta}$ and $\overline{\Delta \theta}$ specify the lower and upper bounds on the voltage angle difference.
 The parameters $\underline{p}^\mathrm{g}$ and $\overline{p}^\mathrm{g}$ ($\underline{q}^\mathrm{g}$ and $\overline{q}^\mathrm{g}$) indicate the lower and upper limits of active (reactive) generation, and $\underline{v}$ and $\overline{v}$ define the permissible range of voltage magnitudes.

-\subsubsection{DC Optimal Power Flow}
+\subsubsection{DC optimal power flow}

-The DC optimal power flow (DC-OPF) problem is a widely used linear approximation of AC-OPF and underlies most electricity market operations.
-The DC approximation is motivated by several assumptions that are most accurate for transmission networks: (i) voltage magnitudes are fixed to one per-unit, (ii) voltage angle differences are small so that $\sin(\theta_i - \theta_j) \approx \theta_i - \theta_j$, and (iii) reactive power and line losses are neglected.
+The DC optimal power flow (DCOPF) problem is a widely used linear approximation of ACOPF and underlies most electricity market operations.
+The DC approximation is motivated by several assumptions that are most accurate for transmission networks: (i) voltage magnitudes are fixed to one per-unit, (ii) voltage angle differences are small so that $\sin(\theta_i - \theta_j) \approx \theta_i - \theta_j$, and (iii) reactive power and line losses are neglected (zeros).

 Constraint~\eqref{eq:dc_balance} enforces nodal active power balance via Kirchhoff’s current law.
 Constraint~\eqref{eq:dc_flow} models active power flows using Ohm’s law.
 Constraint~\eqref{eq:dc_angle} bounds voltage angle differences across each branch, and \eqref{eq:dc_ref} fixes the reference bus angle.
 Finally, constraints~\eqref{eq:dc_gen} and \eqref{eq:dc_flow_limits} enforce generator and line flow limits.